jrenner/gdx-proto/README.md

 Currently, GDX-Proto does not exist as a library.
 The best way to use it for your own project is to use it as a base for a new project, and remove parts you do not wish, while adding your own code on top.
 In the future it may be modified to be more convenient.

 ## Demo - First Person Shooter

 **A pre-built jar of the [desktop demo can be downloaded here](https://github.com/jrenner/gdx-proto/blob/master/bin/desktop-1.0.jar?raw=true).**

 **[Android APK](https://github.com/jrenner/gdx-proto/blob/master/bin/android-debug-unaligned.apk?raw=true)**
+The apk is currently setup just to launch a localclient

 To play a simple local, singleplayer demo run the `desktop:run` gradle task There are also many command line options available, such as setting screen size, starting a server, choosing what hostname to connect to, etc. To see a full list:
 Run the `desktop:dist` gradle task to create the desktop jar.